This is my blog.

 I’m Tadhg Coakley, I’m from Mallow, living in Cork.
 I’m a writer.

 I graduated with first-class honours from the M.A. in Creative Writing course in University College Cork in 2017, focusing mainly on short-form fiction.
 My stories have been published in The Honest Ulsterman, Quarryman and Silver Apples journals.
 My story Angels was short-listed for the From The Well Anthology, 2017 and appears in that anthology.
 A short film of mine was published in THE CINE FILES journal.
+Some articles and reviews of mine have appeared in the Irish Examiner.

 My story hows tommy boy was selected to be read at the 2016 West Cork Literary Festival.
 I have also read my work at The Killorglin Arts Festival (K-Fest) in 2016, at the Launch of Quarryman in U.C.C. in 2016, and at The Fiction at The Friary event in Cork City in 2016 and 2017.